awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Find the name of the AWS Cloud9 environment by checking the value of **cloud9Environment** in the CloudFormation stack outputs.

-1. Sign in to the AWS Cloud9 console at [https://console.aws.amazon.com/cloud9/](https://console.aws.amazon.com/cloud9/).
+1. Sign in to the [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/).

 1. Find the Cloud9 environment in **Your environments**, and click **Open IDE**.